hoehermann/purple-gowhatsapp/README.md

   * A [webp pixbuf loader](https://github.com/aruiz/webp-pixbuf-loader) must be present at runtime.
   * GDK pixbuf headers must be available at build time else presence of loader cannot be checked.
   * Stickers are not animated.
+* Special messages:
+  * Voice calls are not supported (a warning is displayed).
+  * Votes are not supported (a warning is displayed).
+  * Other special messages are irgnored silently.

 Other planned features: